beiko-lab/sarand_fullVersion/README.md

 Note: In case, prokka can't be installed through bioconda, I suggest using the docker container [staphb/prokka](https://hub.docker.com/r/staphb/prokka) by the following command:
 `docker pull staphb/prokka:latest`.
-Please note that PROKKA_COMMAND_PREFIX variable in params.py need to be updated with an appropriate value which is probably an empty string unless prokka is run through docker.
+Please note that PROKKA_COMMAND_PREFIX variable in your config (YAML) file need to be updated with an appropriate value which is probably an empty string (the default) unless Prokka is run through docker.

 #### Installing python requirements
 Note: Make sure that you are in the root directory of this tool (sarand).